 Note: Sodium carbonate(Na2CO3) is not a base, it is basic salt and an aqueous solution of it holds basic nature.

 Is Na2CO3 considered strong or weak(acidic or basic salt)?

 Sodium carbonate is neither acidic nor basic, it is salt made up of a strong base and weak acid.
-Strong bases dissociate completely in solution and release a larges number of OH– ions but the weak acid mostly remain undissociated and release fewer H+ ions.
+Strong bases dissociate completely in solution and release a large number of OH– ions but the weak acid mostly remains undissociated and releases fewer H+ ions.